bormaxi8080/starred/README.md

 ## Python

+- [abuyv/exposor](https://github.com/abuyv/exposor) - Exposor is a tool using internet search engines to detect exposed technologies with a unified syntax.
+- [cjhutto/vaderSentiment](https://github.com/cjhutto/vaderSentiment) - VADER Sentiment Analysis.
+VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social med
+- [pyca/bcrypt](https://github.com/pyca/bcrypt) - Modern(-ish) password hashing for your software and your servers
 - [pydata/pandas-datareader](https://github.com/pydata/pandas-datareader) - Extract data from a wide range of Internet sources into a pandas DataFrame.
 - [RetrO-M/Hawker](https://github.com/RetrO-M/Hawker) - ☆ An OSINT tool in python to find information about an email or phone number and get information about a URL then get information about an IP address (UPDATE)
 - [ORB-HD/deface](https://github.com/ORB-HD/deface) - Video anonymization by face detection